 White settlers from the Netherlands arrived in South Africa in the mid 17th century, forcing the occupants of South Africa out of their land or using them as laborers.
-The “Scramble for Africa” then came in the18th and 19th century where the French, British, Portuguese, Germans, Belgians, Spanish, and Dutch colonized and took control of almost all of the Fifty states which make up the African nation (Woods 15).
-By the 20th century, the British controlled most of northeast, east, west, center, and South Africa, and the French controlled most of northwest Africa.
-(See Cecil Rhodes)
+The “Scramble for Africa” then came in the 18th and 19th century where the French, British, Portuguese, Germans, Belgians, Spanish, and Dutch colonized and took control of almost all the African continent (Woods 15).
+The country that would become South Africa was, at this time, fragmented into four major colonies.

-By 1910, the four colonies were joined together under the Act of the Union, and the British handed the administration of the country over to the White locals.
+By 1910, the four colonies were joined together under the Act of the Union, and the British handed the administration of the country over to the white locals.
 The Union preserved all regulations on black rights and also removed all parliamentary rights for Black people.
-In the three decades to follow until the Apartheid was established, racial segregation and white domination could be seen in all aspects such as land ownership, legal system, distribution of wealth and in the social relations.
+In the three decades to follow until apartheid was established, racial segregation and white domination could be seen in all aspects such as land ownership, legal system, distribution of wealth and in the social relations.

 Apartheid in Action

-The apartheid was a creation of three hundred and seventeen laws by Dr. D.F.
+Apartheid, formally, was three hundred and seventeen laws by Dr. D.F.
 Malan’s nationalist party, which was elected in 1948.
-The apartheid only proceeded to add structure to the racial segregation and domination that already existed within the nation.
-Even before 1948,the Nationalist Party feared the influx of Africans into White towns, and therefore restricted the areas in which they could live.
-The Whites passed various bills in the next four decades, to ensure that the movement of Africans into their towns were kept at a minimum, and also sought political, economical, and social domination.
+Apartheid added official and legal structure to the racial segregation and domination that already existed within the nation.
+Even before 1948,the Nationalist Party feared the influx of Africans into white towns, and therefore restricted the areas in which they could live.
+The whites passed various bills in the next four decades, to ensure that the movement of Africans into their towns were kept at a minimum, and to simultaneously reify political, economical, and social domination.

-The Groups Areas Act, 1950, restricted the entrance of Blacks into the urban, industrial, and agricultural areas, reserving these areas only for the Whites.
+The Groups Areas Act, 1950, restricted the entrance of Africans into the urban, industrial, and agricultural areas, reserving these areas only for the whites.
 Most people who were allowed to be within the reserved areas were workers, housemaids or gardeners, who were given state permission.
 Spouses and other family members were also restricted from living with those who were granted permission.
-If Blacks were caught with family members who did not have the permission to be in the area, they were arrested and imprisoned, once spotted by the inspectors.
+If Africans were caught with family members who did not have the permission to be in the area, they were arrested and imprisoned, once spotted by the inspectors.

-- The Population Registration Act, also in 1950, required that all Africans were classified into three categories according to race.
-These were Black, Colored, or White, and the government made these classifications according to a person’s habits, education, appearance, and manner.
+- The Population Registration Act, also in 1950, required that all residents of South Africa to be classified into three categories according to race.
+These were African, Colored, or White, and the government made these classifications according to a person’s habits, education, appearance, and manner.
 Rules were given according to race and had to be followed to prevent dire consequences.

-- The Bantu Authorities Act, 1951, assigned all Africans to their native land.
-This stole power away from the Africans, and instead allowed them to vote solely within their homeland.
-This allowed the denationalization of Africans possible.
+- The Bantu Authorities Act, 1951, assigned all Black people to their native land, essentially stripping Blacks of power and influence.
 The Bantu Education Act applied apartheid to the educational system.
-The education of Whites, Blacks, and Colored was separately administered and financed. (see Colonial Education)
+The education of Whites, Africans, and Colored was separately administered and financed (see Colonial Education).

 - The Abolition of Passes and Coordination of Documents Act, 1952, required all Africans to carry a pass-book, similar to a passport.
 The pass-book contained all personal information, such as name, photograph of holder, fingerprints, and also gave a detailed explanation on where a person could be employed, and their performance at work.
 If Africans did not obey the rules, they were kicked out from the area, and their crime would be reported in their pass-books.
 The penalty for not carrying the book at all times was also severe, ranging from imprisonment and fines, to a torturous death.

 Apartheid influenced the lives of all those residing in South Africa – including the children.
 Schooling was separated for all the races.
-Whites, Indians, Colored, and Africans, attended different schools, except in some rare cases where Indian and African children were sent to the same school due to a lack of number in students.
-The White education was controlled by the Dept. of National Education, while the Indian, colored, and African education was governed by the Ministry of Internal Affairs.
+Whites, Indians, Coloured, and Africans, attended different schools, except in some rare cases where Indian and African children were sent to the same school due to a lack of number in students.
+The white education was controlled by the Dept. of National Education, while the Indian, Coloured, and African education was governed by the Ministry of Internal Affairs.
 The per capita expenditure on education during 1980 to 1981 for whites were around 1000 rands, while for the Africans, it was 200 rands.
-Many schools for Black children were constantly in need of repair, and classroom shortages were frequent.
-The student to teacher ratio for White schools was1:18 and 1:48 for the African schools, in 1981.
+Many schools for African children were constantly in need of repair, and classroom shortages were frequent.
+The student to teacher ratio for white schools was 1:18 and 1:48 for the African schools, in 1981.
 Due to the inadequate educational system of the African schools, many African students did not go beyond primary school, while the White children were mandated to attend school until the age of fifteen.
 By 1980, a survey showed that for an African school to create a curriculum more like the White schools, they would have to triple the expenditures for African schools.